 If someone no longer wants any mate, they simply say gracias (thank you) when they hand back the gourd.

 The drinking of mate is so ingrained in the Argentinian culture that travelers can be assured that any suitable establishment (restaurants, bars, even gas stations) will happily refill your mate thermos with the correct temperature water, for free.
 Naturally caffeinated, the mate was a welcome companion as we traveled nearly 3500 kilometers by car around Patagonia.
 More importantly, mate exemplified the friendships, old and new, forged on this trip.
 I’m looking forward to returning to see more of Argentina and South America.
 I thank my old friend Pablo and his two daughters for showing us such a wonderful time…and also for the best gift I could have asked for – a mate gourd and mate to take home.

-David J. Kent is an avid science traveler and the author of Tesla: The Wizard of Electricity and Edison: The Inventor of the Modern World (both Fall River Press).
-He has also written two e-books: Nikola Tesla: Renewable Energy Ahead of Its Time and Abraham Lincoln and Nikola Tesla: Connected by Fate.
-His next book, Lincoln: The Man Who Saved America, is scheduled for release in summer 2017.
+David J. Kent is an avid science traveler and the author of Lincoln: The Man Who Saved America, in Barnes and Noble stores late summer 2017.
+His previous books include Tesla: The Wizard of Electricity (2013) and Edison: The Inventor of the Modern World (2016) and two e-books: Nikola Tesla: Renewable Energy Ahead of Its Time and Abraham Lincoln and Nikola Tesla: Connected by Fate.